TritonDataCenter/sdc-cloudapi/docs/index.md

 **Field** | **Type** | **Description**
 --------- | -------- | ---------------
-network   | Object or String   | [Network object](#network-objects) or network UUID string.
+network   | Object or String   | [Network object](#network-objects) or network UUID string. primary   | Boolean  | Whether to make this NIC the new primary NIC

 ### Returns